proplot-dev/proplot/docs/why.rst

 ============

-Matplotlib is an extremely powerful plotting package used by academics and data scientists far and wide.
+Matplotlib is an extremely powerful plotting package used by academics, engineers, and data scientists far and wide.
 However, certain plotting tasks in matplotlib can be cumbersome or repetitive for its heaviest users:

 * Users who need to make very rich, complex figures.